lbologna/hbp-sp6-guidebook/source/online_usecases/single_cell_in_silico/single_cell_clamp/single_cell_clamp.rst

    URL with, for example, the following:
    ``?delay=0&vinit=-86&dt=.025&amp=0&hypamp=0&tstop=500&delay=100&dur=800&celsius=37``

 #.
-If the model folder contains file named `traces.dat` containing experimental traces in the following format:
+If the model folder contains file named :file:`traces.dat` containing experimental traces in the following format:

     .. sourcecode:: text